 Armin was born in 1981 in Rasht, Iran.
 He studied Electrical Engineering at the University of Guilan (B.Sc., Major Microelectronics) in Iran, and at the University of Hanover (M.Sc., Major Telecommunications – Signal Processing) in Germany.
-From July 2011 to April 2016, he worked as a research assistant toward a Doctor of Engineering degree, Dr. Eng., at the International Audio Laboratories Erlangen (AudioLabs) in Germany under the supervision of Prof. Bernd Edler (F-A-University of Erlangen-Nuremberg) and Prof. Brian C. J. Moore (University of Cambridge).
+From July 2011 to April 2016, he worked as a research assistant toward a Doctor of Engineering degree, Dr. Eng., at the International Audio Laboratories Erlangen (AudioLabs) in Germany under the supervision of Prof. Bernd Edler (F-A-University of Erlangen-Nuremberg) and Prof. Brian C. J. Moore (University of Cambridge, UK).
 In April 2016, he defended his doctoral thesis on "Psychoacoustics of detection of tonality and asymmetry of masking: implementation of tonality estimation methods in a psychoacoustic model for perceptual audio coding."

 From February 2010 to June 2011 he worked at the Hearing Center of the Hanover Medical School in Germany on audio signal processing for cochlear implant devices.